-Optical / Laser Safety
+Optical/Laser Safety

-Symbols

-eymzere INVISIBLE LASER RADIATION AVOID EYE OR SKIN EXPOSURE TO DIRECT OR SCATTERED RADIATION CLASS 1 LASER PRODUCT, USING A CLASS 4 EMBEDDED LASER (5 W, 10.57 - 10.63 μm) The laser beam Exits the Final lens 5 inches from the tag Never attempt to operate the Laser Tag Marker without the protective covers in place.
+INVISIBLE LASER RADIATION

+AVOID EYE OR SKIN EXPOSURE TO

+DIRECT OR SCATTERED RADIATION

+CLASS 1 LASER PRODUCT, USING

+A CLASS 4 EMBEDDED LASER (5 W, 10.57 - 10.63 μm)

+The laser beam Exits the Final lens 5 inches from the tag

+Never attempt to operate the Laser Tag Printer without the protective covers in place.
 Never attempt to override any of the safety interlocks on the tag printer.

 Never attempt to dismantle or repair the tag printer.
-In case of malfunction contact a Infosight service representative.
-Any of the actions mentioned above may result in permanent eye or skin damage .
-Refer to Laser Safety for more information on laser safety.
+In case of malfunction, contact an InfoSight service representative.

+Any of the actions mentioned above may result in permanent eye or skin damage.
+Refer to Laser Safety (page 37) for more information on laser safety.